-Each user has a personal dashboard that contains all the information about dashboards created by the user or dashboards that the user subscribes to.
+Each user's personal dashboard contains dashboards created by the user or dashboards that the user subscribes to.
 Changes on a user's personal dashboard persist across sessions in the user's Information Console account.
+Users can reset their personal dashboard to display the system default dashboard, a blank dashboard, or a selected dashboard file.